 The affluent 80s gave rise to more families with cash to splash – and they wanted to show it off!
 Subtlety went out of style and glam took its place, no doubt influenced by glitzy US soap operas like Dallas and Dynasty.

-Today, louvre designs are more commonly associated with stylish, Mediterranean-inspired window shutters.
+Today, louvre designs are more commonly associated with Mediterranean villas and window shutters.

-Inexpensive and offering handy ventilated through their slats, they were especially popular in the 80s, when louvre doors were used across fitted wardrobes, kitchen cabinetry and airing cupboards.
+Inexpensive and offering handy ventilation through their slats, they were especially popular in the 80s, when louvre doors were used across fitted wardrobes, kitchen cabinetry and airing cupboards.

 The cottage or farmhouse kitchen was the height of elegance and sophistication in the 80s.